This post may contain affiliate links. Please see our disclosure policy.

 Choosing the right pump

-Soap dispensers come in all different shapes and sizes; wall-mounted, electric, you name it’s available.
+Soap dispensers come in all different shapes and sizes: wall-mounted, electric, you name it’s available.
 When choosing the right soap dispenser, consider the amount of use it is going to get and where you want it placed.

 For example, if you don’t have a lot of vanity top space, consider getting a touchless wall-mounted dispenser.

 If you have a spot for a soap dispenser, these work well and last forever!
-Just be sure when choosing the perfect soap dispenser that is capable of producing a foaming soap.
+Just be sure when choosing the perfect soap dispenser that it is capable of producing a foaming soap.

 Frequently asked questions